buttflattery/idows-tinyii-filemanager/README.md

 # Tinyii v1.0 - IDOWS File Manager Plugin for YII 1.xx By IDOWSTECH #

 ### INTRODUCTION ###
-**TinYii File Manager is a Text Editor plugin that is used to manage assets and files using Yii 1.x framework.
+**TinYii Filemanager is a Text Editor plugin that is used to manage assets and files using Yii 1.x framework.
 You can use TinYii Filemanager as a plugin for Text Editors or use it as a standalone filemanager**.